Using Forex Linear Regression to See the Big Picture

 • The linear regression channel automatically appears on the chart between the two points.

 Source: MetaTrader 4 - EUR/USD 4 Hour Chart.
-Charts for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admirals (CFDs, ETFs, Shares).
+Charts for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admiral Markets (CFDs, ETFs, Shares).
 Past performance is not necessarily an indication of future performance.

 The image above displays the regression trend channel, plotted as blue dotted lines, on a EUR/USD four-hour chart.
 The median line is the line of best fit for the closing prices contained within the selected period.
 The trend lines above and below are at equal distances from the median line.